 - SIR-Spheres.
 This advanced modality is for treating patients with particularly difficult-to-remove cancers of the liver, including liver tumors spread from colorectal cancers.
 It delivers millions of radioactive particles called SIR-Spheres (microspheres) directly to the tumor and is performed as an outpatient procedure.
 When compared to external beam radiation therapy, this treatment delivers a higher radiation dose to the tumor, while sparing more of the healthy liver.

-- Thermal therapies (also known as hyperthermia).
-Thermal therapy uses heat to treat a broad spectrum of malignancies, and boost the effectiveness of traditional treatments for many types of tumors.
-Patients can continue receiving radiation at their current radiation center while undergoing thermal therapy.
-In randomized clinical trials, thermal therapy treatments have demonstrated improvement in local tumor control and survival rates.
+- Hyperthermia.
+This therapy uses heat to treat a broad spectrum of malignancies, and boost the effectiveness of traditional treatments for many types of tumors.
+Patients can continue receiving radiation at their current radiation center while undergoing hyperthermia.
+In randomized clinical trials, these treatments have demonstrated improvement in local tumor control and survival rates.

 - GammaPod was invented at the UM Department of Radiation Oncology and represents a paradigm change in the treatment of early-stage breast cancer.
 As a first-of-its-kind radiation therapy system in the world, the GammaPod is dedicated to the delivery of stereotactic radiation for the treatment of early stage breast cancer.
 This noninvasive method uses thousands of precisely focused beams of radiation from 36 rotating sources in combination with a light-vacuum assisted cup that immobilizes the breast.
 This technique spares surrounding healthy tissue minimizing damage to the breast and surrounding vital organs, such as the heart and lungs.